Parachuting animals: Equipment and skydiving

 Specialized harnesses and other equipment for parachuting animals have developed over time.
 Tandem jumps have become the predominant method.
 Other equipment such as goggles for dogs (doggles) have been designed.
 The U.S. Special Operations Command's innovation cell hosted a competition to design oxygen masks for dogs in 2017.
 Humans have also taken dogs and other animals skydiving.
-Mike Forsythe and his dog Cara set a record for the highest tandem dog-human parachute deployment in 2011, making their descent from 30,100 ft.
+Mike Forsythe and his dog Cara set a record for the highest tandem dog-human parachute deployment in 2011, making their descent from 9.2 km.

 As test subjects

 Alongside advancements in human flight and parachute technology, animals have served as test subjects.
 Initial tests of parachutes were often conducted with animals.
 Later, animals were parachuted from airplanes and rockets.

 During World War II, Major, a 145 lb St. Bernard, was fitted with a custom oxygen mask before being dropped from a plane at 26,000 ft.
 Witnesses to the test, which was to determine the impact of high altitudes on parachute straps, reported seeing Major dogpaddling during his descent.

 The rhesus macaque Albert I was launched in a V-2 Rocket on 18 June 1948.
 The respiratory apparatus and the parachute system both failed, and Albert likely died due to breathing problems but would have died on impact anyway since the capsule's parachute failed to open.
 Another rhesus macaque, Albert II became the first mammal in space on 14 June 1949, but plummeted to his death after a parachute failure.

 At Edwards Air Force Base in 1962, bears were used for a series of escape capsule ejection tests of the Convair B-58 Hustler.
 The first supersonic ejection test occurred on 21 March 1962 at the speed of Mach 1.3 at 35,000 ft and the bear survived the nearly eight-minute parachute descent.
 A bear was ejected again from a height of 45,000 ft on 6 April.
 After examination, it was determined that the bear had received minor hemorrhage of the neck muscles from whiplash and two pelvic bone fractures.
 On 8 June, a chimpanzee served as the test subject for the escape capsule and parachuted to the ground unharmed.
 Bears were sent up for subsequent tests, with one sent up on 27 July reported to have suffered "internal injuries of some severity".

-In July 1962, four hamsters, two rhesus monkeys, and several flower beetles were sent in a 39-hour, 1920 mile high-altitude balloon trip from Goose Bay, Labrador, as part of an experiment by NASA's Ames Research Center to test the effects of radiation.
+In July 1962, four hamsters, two rhesus monkeys, and several flower beetles were sent in a 39-hour, 3000 km high-altitude balloon trip from Goose Bay, Labrador, as part of an experiment by NASA's Ames Research Center to test the effects of radiation.
 Following the parachute descent of the capsules, it was discovered that the monkeys and hamsters had died due to a life support system failure.

 During the development of spaceflight, many animals were sent into space as test subjects and would return to Earth in capsules with parachutes.